crgl/disaster-response/README.md

 # Disaster Response Pipeline Project

+## Disclaimer

+Much of this project, including the current README, is pulled directly from Udacity.
+This is a WIP and should be viewed as such.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.